 Upscale clothing and accessories boutiques line Verona's two most fashionable shopping streets, Via Mazzini and Via Cappello.
 The designer duds will transform you into a stylish northern Italian signora or sleek and sophisticated signore.
-Nearby Corso Sant'Anastasia has a browse-worthy collection of antique stores, but the most exciting thing to stock up on here are the edible and quaffable goods, such as strong red wines, peppery salamis, and aromatic olive oils.
+Nearby Corso Sant'Anastasia has a browse-worthy collection of antique stores and jewelers, but the most exciting thing to stock up on here are the edible and quaffable goods, such as strong red wines, peppery salamis, and aromatic olive oils.

 Nightlife and Entertainment

 For something unforgettable, book ahead for a magical Italian opera at the illuminated Arena di Verona, dating to 1st century A.D., or the 18th-century indoor Teatro Filarmonica (for tickets go to www.arena.it) During mid-week, join the after-work crowd for an apéritif in one of the bars on the palace-flanked Piazza Delle Erbe.
 After dinner, the square comes alive with trendy late night bars.